AbdelrahmanElsherif/look-based-media-player/README.md

  ![alt text](https://github.com/AbdelrahmanElsherif/look-based-media-player/blob/master/Media_Player/Screenshot%20(182).png?raw=true)

    >Pressing Retry button, will enable the user to contiue watching <br />
-   >>Note: On pressing Retry user's eyes should be wide open to continue playing the video otherwise it might take a couple of times pressing Retry button <br />
+   Pressing Abort button, will close and exit the medialayer <br />
-   >Pressing Abort button, will close and exit the medialayer
+    >>Note: On pressing Retry user's eyes should be wide open to continue playing the video otherwise it might take a couple of times   pressing Retry button

  ## Supported Formats